 Flew makes a distinction between an agnostic in the usual sense and his notion of a negative atheist.
 In the common sense of the word, an agnostic is someone who has an idea of God but isn’t sure whether God actually exists.
 But a negative atheist does not have to have any concept of God.
 He may fail to believe in God simply for being unaware of any meaningful concept of God.
 This would include babies, who are just too young to think about such things, and philosophers, such as logical positivists, who consider the idea of a God unintelligible and meaningless.

 The main motivation behind Flew introducing the notion of a negative atheist is to squarely place the burden of proof on the person claiming God exists.
 For Flew, it is the responsibility of the person claiming the existence of God to clarify what he means by God and to present evidence for God’s existence.
 He likens the presumption of atheism to the presumption of innocence in a court of law.
 In the United States, courts follow the procedure of presuming that someone is innocent until proven guilty.
-This does not mean that guilty people are regularly getting off scott-free.
+This does not mean that guilty people are regularly getting off scot-free.
 It means that it is the responsibility of the prosecution to prove guilt.
 The prosecution, understanding that someone is presumed innocent until proven guilty, makes the best case it can to prove guilt.
 When it comes to determining whether God exists, Flew favors a presumption of atheism until God’s existence can be proven.
 This doesn’t mean that an atheist is committed to atheism or that atheism is more rational than theism.
 It just means that he requires a clear concept of God and sufficient evidence for it before accepting God’s existence.
 In fact, Flew is a good example of this.
 In his 80’s, he switched from atheism to deism.

 Tyson seems to be an atheist in exactly the same sense as Flew was.
 Tyson presumes the non-existence of God until there is sufficient evidence for God’s existence.
 As a scientist, Tyson is very evidence-driven.
 He treats the idea of god like he would another scientific hypothesis, and he doesn’t accept it until sufficient evidence convinces him of it.